 Recent graduates from the MSc in Real Estate Investment degree have seured positions with companies including:

-- Investment Analyst - Capital Markets - Savills
+- Analyst - Residential Investment and Development - Savills

 Connecting with employers

 - From week one, we host recruitment visits from all the largest real estate employers – like CBRE, JLL, Cushman Wakefield, Savills – plus other firms in real estate fund management, development, finance.